 There are now so many sufferers of Lyme that active orgnanizations have been formed to increase awareness and raise funding for further research, improved testing, and speedier development of a safe vaccine.
 The International Lyme and Associated Diseases Society (ILADS) is an organization created by doctors for doctors willing to help patients with Lyme.
 They provide a very different set of guidelines for treating a tick-bite than the Infectious Diseases Society of America (IDSA).
 If there is a tick-bite, any kind of tick, and if there is redness and inflammation around the site beyond what is normal from a small scratch, tick-borne disease should be considered a possibility and treated accordingly.

-There are numerous organizations which provide advocacy for patients seeking treatment for Lyme symptoms as well as research-based information to counteract the conservative IDSA position.
-In response, another conservative organization claims that their website is the only one which provides accurate information.
+There are numerous organizations that provide advocacy for patients seeking treatment for Lyme symptoms as well as research-based information to counteract the conservative IDSA position.
+In response, another conservative organization claims that their website is the only one that provides accurate information.
 Anyone researching Lyme or tick-borne disease needs to understand the controversies and the differences in information they or their doctors will encounter.

 This is the politics of Lyme disease which makes treatment difficult.
 If caught early, a simple course of antibiotics is very likely to be effective.